-Pre-Employment and ID Card Renewal Background Checks: Issuance of Employee/Volunteer ID Cards Policy Number ADM.006.007 states, "To establish a policy whereby a background check is conducted on all individuals being considered for employment (including permanent, temporary and contract employment positions) with the NJ DOC, and for those individuals being considered to work as volunteers within the Department.
+Pre-Employment and ID Card Renewal Background Checks: Issuance of Employee/Volunteer ID Cards Policy Number ADM.006.007.

+To establish a policy whereby a background check is conducted on all individuals being considered for employment (including permanent, temporary and contract employment positions) with the NJ DOC, and for those individuals being considered to work as volunteers within the Department.
 Background checks will also be conducted as NJ Department of Corrections (NJ DOC) ID cards expire and individual renews the ID card.
 The background checks are conducted by the Special Investigations Division and the results of the background check determine if an applicant is suitable for employment and/or performing volunteer services for the Department.
-All approved applicants will be fingerprinted and NJ DOC ID cards, specific to the employment/volunteer position, will be issued to the new employees/volunteers."
+All approved applicants will be fingerprinted and NJ DOC ID cards, specific to the employment/volunteer position, will be issued to the new employees/volunteers.

-The NJ DOC conducts background checks at least every five years for current permanent employees, every three years for contractors, and annually for temporary employees and volunteers.
-The background checks are completed by the Special Investigations Division at the time the NJ DOC ID card is renewed.
-In addition, any DOC employee being considered for promotion receives an updated background check before a promotion can be approved.
+The NJ DOC shall conduct background checks at least every five years for current permanent employees, every three years for contractors, and annually for temporary employees and volunteers.
+The background check will be completed by the Special Investigations Division at the time the NJ DOC ID card is renewed.
+In addition, any DOC employee being considered for promotion, custody or civilian, must submit to a current, updated background check before a promotion can be approved.
 The process requires completion and submission of a PREA compliant background check form to enable SID to run the background.
 There is a 28 page questionnaire, returned notarized, with notification of duty to report even during the application process.